maivincent/arribachocolat/_i18n/en/_posts/2025-05-01-camilos-80-zorza.md

 ---
 layout: post
-title: "Camilo's 80% - Reserva Zorzal"
+title: Camilo's 80% - Reserva Zorzal
 tags: [Dark, Pure]
 categories: [Camilo's]
 ---

 Camilo's is a bean-to-bar chocolaterie from Rosemère.
 I met them at an artisan market.
 The cocoa comes from the Reserva Zorzal in the Dominican Republic.